Did You Know?

 Our nesting Sandhill Crane pair starts to be less agressive to other visiting cranes in the fall and we often see a dozen or so extras starting to drop by and visit our pair in August and early September.
 Even more are present around Thanksgiving, as by then there are usually up to 60 cranes foraging and roosting in fields all throughout the Delta area.
 By winter, the lfock has reduced down to about 10 birds.
 By early spring, territorial challenges are common, as only one pair can nest here.
 (They need lost of space!).
 Our nesting pair is usually sitting on eggs by late April, with young hatching just over a month later.

-We recorded 46 active Barn Swallow nests in the Sanctuary this summer.
+We recorded 46 active Barn Swallow nests in the Sanctuary in 2020.
 Some nests were used to raise a second brood.
 Barn Swallows are protected and listed as Threatened under the Species at Risk Act.
 Every summer, remember to keep at least 2 m from their nests so that they can feed their young to the flying stage.
 Visitors may recall that a very old bird blind along the seaward dyke was removed in late 2019, and a new structure built nearby.
 As the old blind was getting structurally unsound, but a very popular spot for nesting Barn Swallows, when it was removed, the nearby replacement structure was designed for the swallows and access was not provided for people.
 By replicating some of the structural features such as rough-cut cedar beams and siding, we hoped Barn Swallows would regard it as a replacement for the old blind.
 In 2020 this did actually work!
 There were swallows present all summer and at least 7 active nests!